-- Communication equipment: Consider the capability and equipment for conference calls and online meeting platforms that can support large numbers of users. - Electronic equipment: Computers, including laptops for fieldwork as well as needed software (e.g., data entry and statistical programs), should be available in advance, and portable printers can be considered.
-Also consider the need for secure internet access; a secure personal hotspot can be helpful. - Data storage and transportation devices: An encrypted, portable, data storage device (e.g., an encrypted thumb drive) can help facilitate secure information sharing of electronic files too large to be emailed. - Photography: It can be helpful to take photos during a field investigation.
+- Communication equipment: Consider the capability and equipment for conference calls and online meeting platforms that can support large numbers of users. - Electronic equipment: Computers including laptops for fieldwork as well as needed software (e.g., data entry, statistical) should be available in advance, and portable printers can be considered.
+Consider needs for secure internet access; a secure personal hotspot can be helpful.

+- Data storage and transportation devices: An encrypted portable data storage device (e.g., encrypted thumb drive) can help facilitate secure information sharing of electronic files too large to be emailed. - Photography: It can be helpful to take photos during a field investigation.
 Ideally, personal cell phones should not be used.
-Be aware of your agency's policy for taking photographs or shooting videos during an outbreak.
-In general, avoid including people in photos unless permission has been obtained; consult with the healthcare facility about applicable policies.
+Be aware of your agency's policy for taking photographs or videos during an outbreak.
+In general, avoid including people in photos unless permission is obtained; consult with the healthcare facility about applicable policies.
 If photographing the environment of care, ensure that photographs do not contain identifying information.
-Educate personnel about policies for producing, storing, and sharing photographs or videos. - Laboratory supplies: Consider what will be needed depending on the specimens to be collected, including appropriate specimen collection materials, containers, and transport materials (e.g., coolers and ice packs).
+Educate personnel about policies for taking, storing, and sharing photographs or videos. - Laboratory supplies: Consider what will be needed depending on the specimens to be collected, including appropriate specimen collection materials and containers and transport materials (e.g., coolers and ice packs).
 Ensure appropriate shipping materials are available when needed.
-Prior to collecting samples, consultation with laboratory experts at the testing laboratory is advised.
-Environmental sampling should only be considered under specific conditions; in Chapters 5 and 6 we discuss additional considerations for environmental testing. - Specialized instruments for the assessment of the environment of care, such as
+Prior to collecting samples, consultation with laboratory experts at the public health laboratory is advised.
+Environmental sampling should only be considered under specific conditions; Chapters 5 and 6 discuss additional considerations for environmental testing. - Specialized instruments for the assessment of the environment of care, such as: - Ultraviolet gel and flashlight to be used in evaluation of environmental cleaning; - Flutter strips, smoke tubes, or velocimeters for evaluating positive or negative air flow; - Moisture meters to detect moisture in dry wall following exposure to water leaks.